 When in doubt, always ask your editor.
 Creating unnecessary tags damages our SEO and creates extra work for our team of developers.

-We prefer the word "websites" and not "Web sites," and email is to be used instead of e-mail.
-(Please use lower case.)
+We use the word "websites" and not "Web sites," and "email" is to be used instead of "e-mail."
+(Please use lowercase.)
 Internet should be lowercase unless it is beginning a sentence.

 Wines & Foods

 Brand names and proper nouns should generally be capitalized when used as an adjective to describe foods (e.g., Russian dressing, Boston baked beans, Waldorf salad, Tabasco sauce).
-Trademark and copyright symbols aren't necessary.
+Trademark and copyright symbols aren't necessary unless you're otherwise instructed.

 Do not capitalize adjectives describing food when the adjective is not required for understanding or when it's a style of cooking or cut, rather than denoting the food is from a particular location.
 For example, the F in french fries is not capitalized because the fries are not from the country of France, but rather are a style of fried potato.
 Refer to AP's food entry, then to merriam-webster.com, for the official capitalization.